jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Existence and uniqueness.md

 ### First order differential equations

-We can avoid this kind of problem for most nice [[Classifying ordinary differential equations#Order|first order]] differential equations with the following two theorems.
+We can avoid this kind of problem for most nice [[Differential equations --- math-82/notes/Classifying ordinary differential equations#Order|first order]] differential equations with the following two theorems.

 ##### _theorem:_ existence and uniqueness for first order linear differential equations